madrilene/lenesaile.com/src/en/blog/2021-09-20-why-speed-matters.md

 cta:
   title: 'Fast websites are my specialty'
   desktop: 'A truly fast website is not an automated process.
 I achieve efficient websites with strategy, experience and detailed work.'
-  lead: 'Do you want to know more?
+  lead: "Do you want to know more?
 Send me a mail at [hola@lenesaile.com](mailto:hola@lenesaile.com)!
-I'm always up for a chat.'
+I'm always up for a chat."
 ---

 Web performance is about everyone being able to access a website quickly, no matter what the internet conditions are or what device is being used.